 CBEES Annual Conference 2021 - With and After Empire: Enduring Pasts Across the Local and the Global

-The call for applications is now open!
+The call for applications is open until 1 August!
 You are welcome to send in your papers!

 Welcome to the 7th Annual Conference of the Centre for Baltic and East European Studies (CBEES)!

 Ever since World War I spelled the end of the old imperial order in much of today’s Europe and dramatically redrew its political map, there has been a widespread assumption that empire—as a major organizing framework of power relations—was doomed to give way to a model of international arrangements based on the principle of national self-determination.